JoshRozario/To-Do-List/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).<br>
-This is under development To-Do list app built using Node.js, React and Electron
+This is an under development To-Do list app built using Node.js, React and Electron

 ## Available Scripts